elixirhealth/design-docs/docs/DD04-key-service/README.md

 Since the keys will be stored in just a single table with basic filtering and CRUD operations, DataStore's API should suffice, and it's high-availability and fast read/write performance should allow it to handle an increasing user load better than Postgres.
 Since DataStore is fully managed instead of partially managed (like Postgres via Google Cloud SQL), it should have slightly lower operational load.
 While we have seen reasonable Postgres performance up to 1B rows in a table, if we have strong user growth over first few years, we will hit that barrier.

 The most compelling reason to consider Postgres here is its superior incremental backup capability, which is fairly turnkey.
-DataStore support bulk export and import operations, but they are eventually consistent and dump/reload everything in a table (i.e., not incremental).
-This bulk export means that backups more frequent than once a day are probably not reasonable, both for performance and cost.
+DataStore supports bulk export and import operations, but they are eventually consistent and dump/reload everything in a table (i.e., not incremental).
+This bulk export means that backups more frequent than once a day are probably not reasonable, both from performance and cost.
 An alternative would be to write out own incremental backup utility to query on a low-cardinally, monotonically-increasing value (like date a row was modified).
 Restore operations would still involve loading everything back into the instance, but hopefully that would be quite rare.

 We think it's reasonable to assume that the combination of a very simple data schema, fully-managed infra (so no upgrades, etc), and bulk export/import mean that DataStore will be safe enough for a while to use until we can implement our own incremental backup solution for it.